Dormer Loft Conversion Cost

 A dormer loft conversion is an extension to the existing roof that projects vertically from a sloping roof, creating additional floor space and headroom within the property.
 Internally, a dormer has vertical walls and a horizontal ceiling.

-Dormer loft conversion prices vary depending on how many dormers you add and what else you do to the loft, but on average, they cost between £19,000 and £30,000.
+Dormer loft conversion prices vary depending on how many dormers you add and what else you do to the loft, but on average, they cost from £19,000 to £30,000.

 Chimney breasts can often take up a lot of space in a room, and if your loft conversion is fairly small, you may consider removing it altogether.
 You first need to check that your chimney is your own to remove and not shared with your neighbour for semi-detached properties.
 Due to the chimney's structural role, the works must be approved by the contractor as structurally safe.